 (Courtesy of Minard Coons)

-Above, one of the talented (and pretty) performers at the Corriganville Movie Ranch was Ray's wife, Elaine DuPont.
+Left - one of the talented (and pretty) performers at the Corriganville Movie Ranch was Ray's wife Elaine DuPont (real name: Elaine Zazueta).

-Above, Corrigan and his pal Chief Thunder Cloud (Victor Daniels) corralling the bank robbers in one of the action-packed shows that were staged for the visitors at the movie ranch.
-Date of this photo is probably around 1953.
+Above - Corrigan and Chief Thunder Cloud (Victor Daniels) capture the bank robbers in one of the action-packed shows that were staged for the visitors at the movie ranch.
+Photo is probably circa 1953.

 The conclusion of the Range Busters series seemed to be happy time for Corrigan, as he was tired of the cowboy film rat race.
 And he had become too busy (and profitable) with his movie ranch.